 Now that you have successfully imported a sound file into Harmony, it is time to familiarize yourself with the sound editing interface.
 The Sound Element editor makes it possible to edit sounds that were created outside of Harmony and imported into your scene.

 How to open the Sound Element editor

-1. Double-click on the sound layer name in the Timeline view or the sound column header in the Xsheet view.
+1. Double-click on the sound layer name in the Timeline view.

 The Sound Element Editor dialog box opens.

 The Sound Element editor consists of three main parts.